fable-community/docs/docs/character.md

 ## popularity

-Set the popularity of the character (the number of followers or people who likes them)
+The popularity of the character (the number of followers or people who likes them) (responsible for the rating/stars of characters)

 `popularity`